kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Rolling the gate out across nodes.** A kubelet starts declaring `DownwardAPIAssignedResources` once the gate is enabled on it.
 Until enough nodes declare it, a pod referencing these values stays `Pending` with a scheduling event, rather than running somewhere that cannot serve it.
 That is a visible and recoverable state.

-**Already running workloads are not affected.** A rollback does not kill pods.
-With the gate disabled, the kubelet writes an empty value into the volume file and leaves the environment variables as they were, so a container keeps running and only loses the information.
-Nothing about the CPU or memory assignment itself changes — this feature only reports it.
-This includes the kubelet restart that applies the gate change: the pod is re-admitted rather than failed, see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+**Rolling the gate back on a node affects the pods using it.** Disabling the gate on a node requires restarting its kubelet, and the pods there that reference these values are failed on restart.
+Pods that do not reference them, and everything on nodes where the gate stays enabled, are untouched; no CPU or memory assignment changes, since this feature only reports it.
+A rollback should drain the pods using these values first — see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart) — which turns the rollback into an ordinary rescheduling rather than a disruption.

 ###### What specific metrics should inform a rollback?

 No dedicated metrics are added in Alpha.
-The signals to watch are pods that stay `Pending` because no node declares the feature, and pod creation failures caused by an apiserver that still has the gate disabled.
-Both are visible without access to the nodes.
+The signals to watch are pods that stay `Pending` because no node declares the feature, pod creation failures caused by an apiserver that still has the gate disabled, and pods moved to `Failed` by a kubelet that no longer declares the feature.
+All three are visible without access to the nodes.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?